Simple-Software-Solutions/SSS-Core/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the sssd tests manually, launch `src/test/test_sss`.
+To run the sssolutionsd tests manually, launch `src/test/test_sss`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the sssd tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the sssolutionsd tests.

-To add more sssd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_FIXTURE_TEST_SUITE sections.
+To add more sssolutionsd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_FIXTURE_TEST_SUITE sections.

-To run the sss-qt tests manually, launch `src/qt/test/test_sss-qt`
+To run the sssolutions-qt tests manually, launch `src/qt/test/test_sssolutions-qt`

-To add more sss-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more sssolutions-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests